 She has met with challenges over the years in this fraught environment and has successfully cross examined forensic road traffic collision experts, pathologists, neurosurgeons, oncologists and the like.

 Georgina has contributed to Atkin’s Court Forms on professional negligence, and has courtroom experience of defending disciplinary actions and professional negligence claims.
+Georgina has dealt with a range of cases over the years, with recent cases focusing in particular on the negligent ending of solicitors’ retainers in cases where fundamental dishonesty is in issue.

 Georgina is very familiar with and has a particular interest in Criminal Injuries Compensation Appeal matters, and has advised on and been instructed on many appeals over the years.

 The focus has naturally gravitated towards the victims of crimes of violence and abuse, who have suffered life changing injuries, both physical and psychological.
-Georgina is noted for her courtroom persuasion and has only ever lost one appeal in over ten years.
+Georgina is noted for her courtroom persuasion and has only ever lost one appeal in over 12 years.

 Animals & Equine

 Georgina was brought up in a rural environment and equestrianism and country pursuits are her passion.
 She is a keen and competent horsewoman and brings personal knowledge and experience to claims involving the Animals Act, nuisance claims, horse riding / training accidents and contractual claims, and other animal related accidents.
+Recent cases include hunting accidents, allegations of negligent farriery work, equine competition training accidents and large animals accidents on public rights of way.

-Georgina was appointed as a legal chair of appeals to the British Equestrian Federation in 2016, in order to hear appeals on anti-doping and competition selection decisions.
+Georgina was appointed as a legal chair of appeals to the British Equestrian Federation in 2016, in order to hear appeals on anti-doping and competition selection decisions

 - Personal Injuries Bar Association